FireBreather65/fcc-survey-form/README.md

 # Survey Form 📝

-This is my webpage for [freeCodeCamp's Survey Form certification project](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form)!
+This is my submission for [freeCodeCamp's Survey Form certification project](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form)!
 It took about three hours of constant work to code and redesign.

+I learned a lot about HTML forms while creating this project, especially regarding `<input>` types and attributes.
+I also learned how to create a popup alert in Javascript!

 **[You can find the live website here.](https://firebreather65.github.io/fcc-survey-form/)**